avinash3008/project-euler-in-c/README.md

 project-euler-in-c
 ==================

-solutions of the problems of projecteuler.net
+It contains the solutions of the problems of projecteuler.net in C language.